FuelTheBurn/OLTA-Optimizing-bait-seLection-for-TArgeted-sequencing/README.md

 ```
 megaresPartitions\megaresClean25E4.txt
 ```
+And we have restored the file we deleted

 By "around", the program will count 250000 nucleotides, and if it ends in the middle of a sequence, it will include the rest of the current sequence.

 If you want to include the entire sequence, put -1 as the length